miking-lang/miking-dppl/README.md

 Num particles close to target: 98.9%, MinX: 56.2349, MaxX: 91.1572
 ```
 First is the command that is executed, it executes the executable `program` with program argument `1000`.
-The second row is the normalizing constant.
-The last row is a a print statement within the model.
+The first row is the normalizing constant.
+The second row is a print statement within the model.

 You can supply a second argument to `program`, which is the number of sweeps:
 ```